staglitch/alpha-artcraft/README.md

 # artcraft-aplha
-final version from scratch
+final version from scratch.
-this is final master for the art craft project!
+This is final master for the art craft project!